adamblake/Parse/README.md

 # Parse
 Simple one-off PHP class for parsing files and converting them to arrays.
-Currently supports CSV, JSON, YAML (using symfony/yaml), and INI files and strings.
+Currently supports CSV, JSON, YAML (using symfony/yaml), XLSX (using phpoffice/phpspreadsheet), and INI files and strings.
 All supported types can either be read from file or from an appropriately formed string.
 All errors thrown during reading and parsing of files are converted to ParseExceptions and thus will not halt the flow of the